ismailozenc/Rapid-Engine/README.md

 - Real-time log for error and debug messages
 - Variables menu for viewing information about the current variables and their values
 - Different pin types: flow, dropdown, text box and more
-- Custom window management top menu
+- Custom window management top menu with settings

 ## 🧩 All node types: